Shr3yash/eSKIMo/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Useful examples of how the model actually works and what does it do when provided costum inputs

 _For more examples, please refer to the (coming soon!)
 [Documentation](https://example.com)_